Tag: history

 3 Things Schools Should Teach About America’s History of White Supremacy

 Lesson plans tend to gloss over the U.S.’s deeply entrenched institutional racism.
 Here’s what should be added.
 When it comes to how deeply embedded racism is in American society, Black and White people have sharply different views.
 For instance, 70 percent of White people believe that individual discrimination is a bigger problem than discrimination built into the nation’s laws and institutions.
 Only 48 percent of Black people believe that is true.
 Many Black and White people also fail to see eye to eye regarding the use of blackface, which dominated the news cycle during the early part of 2019 because of a series of scandals that involve the highest elected leaders in Virginia, where I teach.
-The donning of blackface happens throughout the country, particularly ...
+The donning of blackface happens throughout the country, particularly on ...

 Journalism